Gainesville Personal Injury Lawyers

 Have you chosen to file a personal injury lawsuit?
 Then, you have to file early on.
 This is because of Florida's Statute of Limitations.
 It provides specific time limits for filing your personal injury claim.

 Gainesville personal injury claims usually derive from negligence.
 Therefore, you have two years to sue the fault party in Gainesville, Florida.
 The time starts counting from the date of your injury.
 Suppose the injury victim dies.
-Then, the survivors have four years to file a wrongful death case.
+Then, the survivors have two years to file a wrongful death case.
 However, the clock starts ticking from the death date.

 Note that medical malpractice victims only have two years.
 If you don't file your lawsuit early, the defendant can inform the court of your default.
 Consequently, the judge will likely dismiss your case.
 That's why we suggest working with our Gainesville personal injury lawyers who are familiar with Florida’s Statute of Limitations.Exceptions to the Florida Statute of Limitations

 Most Florida laws have exceptions, and a Gainesville court will not always strictly apply the Statute of Limitations.
-Rather, there are periods where the court will allow you to file a lawsuit outside the 4-year window.
+Rather, there are periods where the court will allow you to file a lawsuit outside the 2-year window.
 We explain some of them below.The Absence of the Defendant

 You must serve the fault party with the court document before the case begins.
 This notifies them that there's a case against them.
 Therefore, suppose the defendant leaves the state.
 Then, you cannot locate them to serve the papers.
 Therefore, the court may wait until the negligent party returns to Florida.
 Only then will your time start counting.Underage Injury Victim

 Minors have two choices when filing lawsuits.
 Firstly, they can wait until they reach 18 years old or have their parents sue on their behalf.
 If the minor doesn’t sue through their parents, they have until they are 18 to sue.
-Therefore, the four-year period starts counting from their 18th birthday.The Discovery Rule
+Therefore, the two-year period starts counting from their 18th birthday.The Discovery Rule

 Injury victims don't always discover their wounds right away.
 Rather, it could take days, weeks, or months before they notice that someone caused an injury.
 In these cases, it would be unfair for the statutory period to start counting when you don't know about the injury.